Can Your Apple Watch Detect Sleep Apnea?

 Is the Apple Watch FDA-Approved to Detect Sleep Apnea?

-No, the Apple Watch has not been approved by the U.S. Food and Drug Administration (FDA) to detect or diagnose sleep apnea.
-However, the Apple Watch is classified as a medical device by the FDA due to its ability to act as an electrocardiogram, which is a tool that measures heart activity.
+The Apple Watch was already classified as a medical device by the FDA due to its ability to act as an electrocardiogram, a tool that measures heart activity.
+However, the watch did not receive FDA approval until the Breathing Disturbances feature was unveiled.

 Apple Watches are a type of wearable device, also known as a “wearable.”
 While some wearables have received FDA approval for sleep apnea detection, these are different, specialized devices such as at-home sleep apnea tests.